PublicDataLab/code-for-research/README.md

-# Social Scientists Who Code
+# Code for Research

-A community repository for social scientists who happen to develop scripts, programs etc.
+A collaborative space for the creation, repurposing and use of code in the context of social and cultural research.

 ## Need help?